TISUnion/ChatBridge/README.md

     "access_token": "access_token.here",
     "react_group_id": 12345,  // the target QQ group id
     "client_to_query_stats": "MyClient1",  // it should be a client as an MCDR plugin, with stats_helper plugin installed in the MCDR
-    "client_to_query_online": "MyClient2"  // a client described in the following section "Client to respond online command"
+    "client_to_query_online": "MyClient2",  // a client described in the following section "Client to respond online command" "server_display_name": "TIS"  // The name of the server, used for display in some places
 ```

 ## Kaiheila bot client